abdullahalydev/dts-installer/README.md

 ```

 <h2>Usage</h2>
-<p>after downloading the package from npm you can use it by command line</p>
+<p>After downloading the package from npm, you can use it from the command line</p>

 ```shell
 > types-cli install jsonbyte express mongoose